 Removing Stains From a Shower Stall or Tub

-Stubborn stains on showers or tubs can ruin its appearance.
-It's time to erase these stains when regular cleaning methods have failed.
+Stubborn stains on showers or tubs can ruin their appearance.
 Cleaning stubborn stains from shower stalls or bathtubs involves starting with simple methods such as lemon juice and progressing to stronger, more caustic methods such as using mild acids.
 In most cases, the simple, organic, and less hazardous methods will be sufficient to eliminate the stain.

 Cut a lemon in quarters and rub the surface with the fruit.
 If you only have bottled lemon juice on hand, that will work.
-Next, rinse with water.
+Rinse with water.

 Scrub With Baking Soda